Are you trying to identify a human-figure Cybis whose name is unknown to you? Here are some helpful tips for locating it within this website.

 Female child, not upright but with no chair/seat: Alice in Wonderland, April, Elizabeth Ann, Girl Picking Daisies, Girl With Lamb, Pandora, Rose Red (who looks more like a teen), Springtime, Suzanne (with kitten), Thumbelina

 Male child, not upright but with no chair/seat: Andy, Carnation Boy, Christopher the Sea Listener, Little Boy Blue (sleeping), Nicky the Drummer Boy, Rusty and Jonny Playing Marbles, Strawberry Boy

-If after checking via these methods you still do not see your Cybis sculpture in the Archive, please contact me via the About the Archive page and I will reply via email to which you may send a photo.
+If after checking via these methods you still do not see your Cybis sculpture in the Archive, please contact me at the link below and I will reply via email to which you may send a photo.